dimajix/flowman/docs/spec/mapping/assemble.md

 ## Description

 The `assemble` mapping will recreate a new structure from the incoming mapping.
-This is useful for working with nested data, where only some subtrees are required or the structure should be changed otherwise.
+This is useful for working with nested data, where only some subtrees are required, or the structure should be changed otherwise.
 Note that currently modifying elements in arrays is not supported, you need to `explode` these arrays into multiple records first.